-A GnRH stimulation test may be considered to confirm GnRH-dependent precocious puberty when initial tests are inconclusive.
+A GnRH stimulation test may be considered to confirm GnRH-dependent precocious puberty when initial tests are inconclusive in the setting of clinically progressive puberty.
 Previously, a 1-hour stimulation test with the GnRH agonist gonadorelin was used, but because gonadorelin is no longer available, other GnRH agonists such as leuprolide are used.
-Leuprolide acetate 10 to 20 mcg/kg subcutaneously is given and LH, FSH, testosterone (in boys), and estradiol (in girls) are measured at 0, 1, and 2 hours.
-At 24 hours post-leuprolide, estradiol and testosterone may be measured to improve sensitivity of the test.
-In GnRH-dependent precocious puberty, gonadotropin responses are pubertal.
+Leuprolide acetate 10 to 20 mcg/kg subcutaneously is given and LH, FSH, testosterone (only in boys), and estradiol (only in girls) are measured at 0, 1, and 2 hours.
+At 24 hours post-leuprolide, estradiol or testosterone may be measured to improve sensitivity of the test.
+In GnRH-dependent precocious puberty, gonadotropin responses are pubertal, with stimulated LH levels > 5.00 mIU/L (> 5 units/L) in response to leuprolide.
 In GnRH-independent precocious puberty, gonadotropin responses to leuprolide are prepubertal.

 Genetic testing may be considered in familial cases of GnRH-dependent precocious puberty, but this remains controversial.

 Androgen or estrogen antagonist therapy (GnRH-independent precocious puberty)

 Rarely tumor excision